enonic/enonic/office-league/features/README.md

 * Live games and tournaments
   * Page that shows game being played
   * Use WebSockets to update game details
+- [ ] Notifications (On game played in your league, send notification with a link to live game page)
+  - [ ] Push notification server
+  - [ ] Push notification client :soccer:
 * Comments on games
   * Both for during game (like a chat) and after (like a blog comment)